 No not divine intervention, just the simple signage you’ll likely see out and about in parks, countryside and the Peak District.
 These signs could be about ground-nesting birds, seasonal behaviours in animals, cattle/livestock and other sensitivities to local species.
 Knowing when/where to keep dogs on leads is a really important one to look out for and making sure you keep to designated footpaths/bridleways helps with this too.

 Often it's easy to go to the well-known spots, but right now there a lot more people heading to prime places like Endcliffe Park and Bole Hills or places in the peaks like Stanage Edge and the Longshaw Estate.
 So if you can, embrace the idea of exploring somewhere new and know you’re doing your bit to reduce the human impact on these spaces.
-There’s so much great outdoors in/around Sheffield, it can often feel more of an adventure in your own home if you head somewhere you haven't been before.
+There’s so much great outdoors in/around Sheffield, make it more of an adventure by heading somewhere you haven't been before.

 Picnics NOT BBQs

-It’s more of a summer one than winter, but whatever the time of year, please leave the BBQ at home.
+This is an easy one - please leave the BBQ at home!
 If you can’t enjoy one in your own backyard, please don’t bring a disposable into the city’s parks, woodland, green spaces and surrounding countryside.
 Moorland is particularly vulnerable to wildfires and it can have really devastating effects fast.
 So not surprisingly, BBQs, and any open fire for that matter, are banned in the Peak District National Park.
 Litter can also cause wildfires, so again all the more reason to leave no trace and if you happen to see smoke/fire while you’re out, please call 999 to report it ASAP.